namehash/namekit/apps/api.nameai.dev/README.md

 ## API
 The API extends the NameGuard API and is fully compatible with it.

-NameAI-specific endpoints are under the [api.nameai.dev](https://api.nameai.dev) path prefix and NameGuard-specific endpoints are under the [api.nameai.dev/nameguard](https://api.nameai.dev/nameguard) path prefix.
+NameAI-specific endpoints are under the `https://api.nameai.dev` path prefix and NameGuard-specific endpoints are under the `https://api.nameai.dev/nameguard` path prefix.

 API documentation is available at [api.nameai.dev/docs](https://api.nameai.dev/docs) for NameAI and [api.nameai.dev/nameguard/docs](https://api.nameai.dev/nameguard/docs) for NameGuard.

 Lambda is publicly accessible under given domain [api.nameai.dev](https://api.nameai.dev)

+## SDK
+The NameAI SDK provides a convenient way to interact with the NameAI API in your JavaScript/TypeScript applications.
+You can find the SDK implementation and documentation at [github.com/namehash/namekit/tree/main/packages/nameai-sdk](https://github.com/namehash/namekit/tree/main/packages/nameai-sdk).

 # AWS deploy
 ## Requirements